jovotech/jovo-framework/docs/handlers.md

 ### Redirect to Components

-If you `$redirect` to a different component, the current one is removed from the `$state` stack.
+If you `$redirect` to a different component, the current one is removed from the `state` stack.
 You can see this as a permanent redirect.

 If no handler name is specified, the redirect triggers the other component's `START` handler.